sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntaxdefs.md

 Sublime Text uses [property list](https://en.wikipedia.org/wiki/Property_list) (Plist) files to store syntax definitions.
 However, because editing XML files is a cumbersome task, we'll use [YAML](https://en.wikipedia.org/wiki/YAML) instead and convert it to Plist format afterwards.
-This is where the :PackageDev: package (mentioned above) comes in.
+This is where the <Term term="package_dev" /> package (mentioned above) comes in.

 ::: tip Note
 If you experience unexpected errors during this tutorial, chances are
-:PackageDev: or YAML is to blame.
-Don't immediately think your problem is due to a bug in Sublime Text.
+<Term term="package_dev" /> or YAML is to blame.
+Don't immediately think your problem is
+due to a bug in Sublime Text.
 :::